 This essay was originally posted on Geeks OUT.

 Seven years ago, I started working on a comic book with my good friend Reed Olsen.
 It would go on to become the series Dream Crasher, which we are now self-publishing through Kickstarter.
 Dream Crasher is a 12-chapter story about a group of children who survive a bizarre cataclysmic event and find themselves navigating a strange new world filled with angry ghosts, strange beasts made from human parts, and interdimensional parasites that feed on their dreams.
-At its core, Dream Crasher is also a story about overcoming trauma, the fight for autonomy, and creating a world where we all have a chance to define our own destiny.
+At its core, Dream Crasher is also a story about overcoming trauma, the fight for autonomy, and creating a world where we all have a chance to define our own destinies.

-One year into our new comic creating process, Reed and I were on fire.
+One year into our new comic-creating process, Reed and I were on fire.
 Kickstarter was just beginning to reveal itself as a vehicle for indie comics.
 Chapter one was drawn and painted, and the work on chapter two had already begun.
 I had found my voice in writing and had found a brilliant creative partner in Reed.
 We had momentum.
 I was excited about what the future held.

 Running parallel to all of this, I found myself very much in love for the first time in my life.
 Blair changed my jaded views on that four-letter word.
 He challenged me to be a better person.
 He made me smile every time he laughed at his own jokes.
 He gave me confidence in the creative choices I was making.
 He was also a talented writer and musician in his own right, and he encouraged me on this project when it was still in its early stages.
 To say my life was perfect would be a lie, but I was the happiest I had been in a long time.